Riebot/File-Sharing-Bot/README.md

 ### Admin Commands

 ```
-/start - start the bot or get posts
+/start - Start the bot or get posts.
-/batch - create link for more than one posts
+/batch - Create link for more than one posts.
-/genlink - create link for one post
+/genlink - Create link for one post.
-/stats - view bot statistics
 ```
 ---